puppetlabs-toy-chest/puppet-quest-guide/quests/forge_modules.md

     puppet module install puppetlabs-apache --version 1.10.0

 Now that this module is installed, the `apache` class is available to be used in node classification.

 When you started this quest, the quest tool created a `webserver.puppet.vm` node for you.
 Open your `site.pp` manifest and create a new node declaration to classify this node with the `apache` class.
-We want to use the class defaults for now, so we'll use the simple `include` syntax.

 ```puppet
 node webserver.puppet.vm {